core-wg/resource-directory/draft-ietf-core-resource-directory.md

   con :=
   : Context (optional).
 This parameter sets the scheme, address and port at
     which this server is available in the form scheme://host:port.
-Optional.
 In the absence of this parameter the scheme of the protocol, source IP address and source port of the register request are assumed.
 This parameter is mandatory when the directory is filled by a third party such as an